-- The wire drive motor is de-energised, and is dynamically braked to a stop - After a short pre-set period, known as the 'burn-back' time, the Power-source contactor function is released.
-This period ensures that the consumable wire does not 'freeze' in the weld pool - At the completion of any post-gas time set, the gas valve is de-energised and the flow of shielding gas ceases.
+- The wire drive motor is de-energised, and is dynamically braked to a stop; - The power source contactor is released. - The gas valve is de-energised and the flow of shielding gas ceases.

 7 Basic Welding Information

 Choice of Shielding Gas